 A powerful novel that explores the consequences of our choices and the relationships that make us who we are—family, friends, and favorite authors—The Paris Library shows that extraordinary heroism can sometimes be found in the quietest of places.

-Janet Skeslien Charles is the award-winning author of Moonlight in Odessa and The Paris Library.
+Janet Skeslien Charles is the award-winning author of Moonlight in Odessa, which was published in ten languages.
 Her shorter work has appeared in revues such as Slice and Montana Noir.
-Janet first became interested in the incredible true story of the librarians who stood up to the Nazi “Book Protector” when she worked as the program’s manager at the American Library in Paris while working there as the programs manager.
+Janet first became interested in the incredible true story of the librarians who stood up to the Nazi “Book Protector” when she worked as the program’s manager at the American Library in Paris.
+Her novel The Paris Library will be published in seventeen countries.
 She divides her time between Montana and Paris.
 Visit her at JSkeslienCharles.com or connect with her on Twitter @skesliencharles.

 “A fresh take on WWII France that will appeal to bibliophiles everywhere.
 I fell in love with Odile and Lily, with their struggles and triumphs, from the very first page.
 Meticulously researched, The Paris Library is an irresistible, compelling read.”

 – Fiona Davis, national bestselling author of The Chelsea Girls

 “The Paris Library is a refreshing novel that celebrates libraries as cradles of community, especially when we need them the most.
 It shows how literature can be a means of escape, a catalyst for human connection, and a moral center in grim times.
 A thoroughly enjoyable read, kind-hearted and brimming with delightful bookish allusions.”

 – Matthew Sullivan, author of Midnight at the Bright Ideas Bookstore